Three sessions: December 3, 10 & 17

-- This unique experience is unlike drawing in large or new gallery space at other museums – at Hill-Stead, students will be surrounded by original objects and artifacts in an intimate period setting.
+Join a special edition of Hill-Stead’s popular Sketching in the Museum in December!
+This unique experience is unlike drawing in large or new gallery space at other museums—at Hill-Stead, you will be surrounded by original objects and artifacts in an intimate period setting.

 - Bring a pencil and drawing pad to class, or supplies will be available for purchase at the Museum Shop.